naufalulhaq/botTelkom/README.md

-# Telkom Bot by ITS Magangers
+# Telkom Bot by Mahasiswa Magang ITS

 ## How to run?
 - make a virtual environment